RCmags/rcmags.github.io/collections/blog/Research/_posts/2024-06-06-machine-learning.md

 {% include youtube.html id='kojH8a7BW04' %}
 <p align="center"><i>This is an amazing video isn't it?</i></p>

 It goes without saying that the above video is an amazing culmination of [Yosh's](https://www.youtube.com/@yoshtm)  work.
 It's also highly inspiration.
 These results were apparently obtained by just running some code through a personal computer for a long time.
-Based on the hype about AI, it gives the impression that one needs very potent computers to teach these computers to do anything useful.
-But if a simple PC can generate what are demonstrably good results, then it's very reassuring for the layman that one can learn about these technologies on a budget.
+Based on the hype about AI, it gives the impression that one needs very potent computers to teach the AI's to do anything useful.
+But if a simple PC can generate what are demonstrably good results, then it's very reassuring that the layman can learn about these technologies on a budget.

 ![image](https://media.istockphoto.com/photos/homeless-man-on-laptop-sitting-in-a-junkyard-having-fun-picture-id176133457?k=20&m=176133457&s=612x612&w=0&h=MuBhGm7qQYhcRfO79hT3PrlVKw_5PoO88yvx_kyelNg=)

-Thankfully, this area of research has existed for a long time so there is a vast amount of open-source software to learn about it.
+Thankfully, the area of AI has existed for a long time so there is a vast amount of open-source software to learn about it.
 A great example of this accesibility are free courses like __FreeCodeCamps's__ [Machine Learning with Python Certificate](https://www.freecodecamp.org/learn/machine-learning-with-python/).
 I admit, I was amazed when I saw this when I looking for tutorials on web development.
 It was just _there_ and found difficult to _not_ go through the course out of sheer curiosity.

 Once you dive into this world you soon discover even more free resources to learn about AI.
 There's even free _textbooks_ about the stuff.
 Here's some that caught the attention of my untrained eye: